Comparisons12 min read

 Try Kinsta

-Kinsta launched in 2013 with one mission: managed WordPress hosting that doesn't compromise on performance.
-Everything runs on Google Cloud Platform's premium tier network, using C3D or C2 compute-optimized machines depending on your plan — and it shows.
-I've run load tests on Kinsta-hosted sites and the results are consistently impressive.
-We're talking sub-200ms response times even when you hammer it with 50+ concurrent users.
+Kinsta launched in 2013 with a single mission: managed WordPress hosting that doesn't cut corners on performance.
+Everything runs on Google Cloud Platform's premium tier network, using C3D or C2 compute-optimized machines depending on your plan.
+When I ran load tests on Kinsta-hosted sites, the results were consistently impressive.
+We're talking sub-200ms response times even when you throw 50+ concurrent users at it.

 Key Features

-The headline act is the MyKinsta dashboard — honestly one of the cleanest hosting dashboards I've ever used, and I've used way too many at this point.
-You get one-click staging, detailed analytics (including PHP error logs and performance monitoring), a built-in APM (Application Performance Monitoring) tool, and easy database access.
-It's the kind of dashboard that makes you feel like you know what you're doing even when you're completely winging it.
+The standout feature is the MyKinsta dashboard — honestly one of the cleanest hosting dashboards I've ever used.
+You get one-click staging, detailed analytics including PHP error logs and performance monitoring, a built-in APM (Application Performance Monitoring) tool, and easy database access.
+It's the kind of interface that makes you feel competent even when you're basically improvising.

-Kinsta also runs LXC containers for each site, meaning your WordPress install is completely isolated from other customers.
-No "noisy neighbor" problem.
-No shared resources.
-Every site gets its own CPU, RAM, and disk allocation.
-That's a genuinely big deal for consistent performance — and honestly something I wish more hosts would do as standard.
+Kinsta runs LXC containers for each site, which means your WordPress install sits completely isolated from every other customer.
+No dealing with "noisy neighbor" problems.
+No fighting over shared resources.
+Each site gets its own dedicated CPU, RAM, and disk allocation.
+That's genuinely significant for keeping your performance stable — something I wish more hosts offered as a standard feature.

-Other things worth mentioning: Kinsta supports PHP 8.3, includes Cloudflare Enterprise CDN on all plans, runs automatic daily backups with 14-day retention on most plans, and gives you free SSL.
-The DevKinsta local development tool is a nice touch for developers who want a consistent local-to-production workflow.
-(Fun fact: I know developers who switched to Kinsta almost entirely because of DevKinsta — the hosting was almost secondary.)
+Other features worth mentioning: Kinsta supports PHP 8.3, includes Cloudflare Enterprise CDN on all plans, runs automatic daily backups with 14-day retention on most plans, and hands you free SSL.
+The DevKinsta local development tool is particularly nice for developers who want their local setup to match production exactly.
+I actually know developers who switched to Kinsta almost entirely because of DevKinsta — the hosting itself became almost a secondary benefit.

 Best For

-Kinsta is built for agencies, developers, and growing businesses running WordPress at scale.
-If you're managing multiple client sites, running WooCommerce with real traffic, or just don't want to think about server infrastructure ever again, Kinsta makes a lot of sense.
+Kinsta is built for agencies, developers, and growing businesses running WordPress at serious scale.
+If you're juggling multiple client sites, running WooCommerce with real customer volume, or just don't want to spend another minute thinking about server infrastructure, Kinsta makes a lot of sense.

 Kinsta Pricing (2026)